Medically reviewed on July 19, 2018

 Lactation mastitis can cause you to feel run down, making it difficult to care for your baby.
 Sometimes mastitis leads a mother to wean her baby before she intends to.
 But continuing to breast-feed, even while taking an antibiotic to treat mastitis, is better for you and your baby.

-Mastitis, which mainly affects breast-feeding women, causes redness, swelling and pain in one breast.
+Mastitis, which mainly affects breast-feeding women, causes redness, swelling and pain in one or both breasts.

-With mastitis, signs and symptoms can appear suddenly and may include:
+Signs and symptoms of mastitis can appear suddenly.
+They may include: